Antcating/Hours-Tracking-Dashboard/README.md

 - Adding the ability to track time across multiple projects.
 - Improving the user interface for a more intuitive user experience.

+## Note

+Please note that this program has only been tested on Debian Linux with the KDE Breeze Dark theme.
+Compatibility with other operating systems or themes is not guaranteed.